Danebury: Hillfort

-Surrounding Danebury hill fort are many smaller farmsteads, between 1 ha and 2 ha in size.
-The fort was supplied with grain from the surrounding farmsteads, and could hold 20 times more food than the average farmstead, indicating Danebury had a higher status than local farmsteads.
-This is further supported by the fact that the hill fort was used as a "central place" where people could gather to trade and store commodities.
-Periods of intensified activity in hill forts such as Danebury coinciding with depopulation of the surrounding landscape could indicate the increasing importance of hill forts in society, or that there were times of unrest when people would retreat to the relative safety of a hill fort's ramparts.
+Surrounding Danebury hillfort are many smaller farmsteads, between 1 ha and 2 ha in size.
+The fort was supplied with grain from the surrounding farmsteads, and could hold 20 times more food than the average farmstead, indicating that Danebury had a higher status than local farmsteads.
+This is further supported by the fact that the hillfort was used as a "central place" where people could gather to trade and store commodities.
+Periods of intensified activity in hillforts such as Danebury coinciding with depopulation of the surrounding landscape could indicate the increasing importance of hillforts in society, or that there were times of unrest when people would retreat to the relative safety of a hillfort's ramparts.

-While other hill forts were abandoned in the 4th century BC, in about 400 BC Danebury grew into what is known as a "developed hill fort".
-Danebury's importance in the landscape increased over time, as demonstrated by its continued use until around 100 AD.
+While other hillforts were abandoned in the 4th century BC, in about 400 BC Danebury grew into what is known as a "developed hillfort".
 It was possibly inhabited by a king or chieftain and his family, retinue, and craftsmen, and may have housed a population of 200–350.
 There are traces of craft and industry on a large scale, and use of the site by a social elite is indicated by the presence of shrines in the centre of the fort.

 Meteorite

-The Danebury meteorite is an H5 ordinary chondrite meteorite found in 1974 during the excavation of a grain pit at the hill fort.
-Originally classified as a lump of slag it was identified as a meteorite about a decade later.
+The Danebury meteorite is an H5 ordinary chondrite meteorite found in 1974 during the excavation of a grain pit at the hillfort.
+Originally classified as a lump of slag, it was identified as a meteorite about a decade later.
 It was found in a grain pit between two layers of infill with no particular evidence of it having been placed there, so it may have fallen directly into the pit.
 Carbon dating produced a date of 748–230 BC.

 The meteorite was originally held by Oxford University but in 2014 was transferred to the Hampshire County Council Arts and Museums Service.